Access to Health Records

 You have a right to apply for access if:

-- You have parental responsibility for a patient who is a under the age of 16.
+- You have parental responsibility for a Service User who is a under the age of 12.

 - You are the person authorised in writing to make an application on behalf of the patient.
-(This requires the patient's signature).
+(This requires the patient's signature) this includes Children from the age of 12.

 - You are a person appointed by the court to manage the patient's affairs when they are unable to e.g. Lasting Power of Attorney for Health and Wellbeing (documented proof must be provided)